• Skip to Content

 ADS 083 Treatment and Interventions for the Addicted Offender 2 Units

-Students review the challenges facing addicted criminal justice clients.
+Students will review the challenges facing addicted criminal justice clients.
 Addicted offenders may require help meeting basic life needs, such as finding housing, applying for a job, or cooking a meal.
 Students will explore the use of motivational interviewing to assist clients to manage their feelings, control impulses, and work toward concrete goals.
 Students will explore strategies and techniques which include confronting manipulation and setting boundaries.

 Lecture Hours: 2 Lab Hours: None Repeatable: No Grading: L